How to Take the Slow Boat From Luang Prabang to Thailand

 Getting through the Lao immigration process is a breeze.
 You will need your passport of course and also the travel document you received when you entered the country.
 Don’t worry if you lost it.
 There are fresh documents available at the immigration office that you can fill out.

 After going through immigration you cannot just walk over the bridge.
-You will need to take a bus and this costs 25.000 kips per person.
+You will need to take a shuttle bus and this costs 25.000 kips per person.
 At the bus stop, you also have the chance to change your leftover Laotian kips to Thai Baht at a decent exchange rate.

 The bus will drop you off on the other side of the bridge at the Thai immigration office where you will need to fill out a new document before receiving your 45-day stamp in your passport.